AudioBible/KJV/README.md

 I'll be updating this site to be a lot better as soon as I figure out a good look and a better way to manage the content.
 This works for now!
 Don't ever judge anything by its appearance!
 The news will tell you many people died, with a smile on their face!

 Why I like to listen to sermons on YouTube is because I can't rewind what the preacher said in real life, sometimes I need to hear it multiple times for it to make sense!
 While I'm thinking about what he said, he's already talking about something else!
 I dont know about you, but I like to listen, read and watch carefully!
+I prefer not to listen to the whole truth not half-truth!

 **Note**: Some images are links to a youtube video, obviously the blue text is a link to a video or playlist or a page on the site.